code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=li></a>
 ### Linearizability
+- This is recency(Means MOST Recent) gurantee.
 All replicas only return very recent data. ie System is very very Strongly consistent.

 ### Local Rarest First for Piece Selection
 Nodes independently maintains a list of the fragments which are least number of copies amongst [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md).
 Whenever a new client joins in, he is given this list and he starts downloading the rarest fragment.